TL;DR – Our version of “I’m not reading all that, *SparkNotes pls.”

 As previously mentioned, insurance companies determine premiums based on the risk profile of all drivers.
 They do so by evaluating each driver’s driving history, age, and other factors that might affect the likelihood of an accident.
 Therefore, intentionally or otherwise, failing to disclose additional drivers has significant consequences.

+The simple truth is that omitting drivers from your policy can be considered insurance fraud.
 If an undisclosed driver is involved in an accident, your insurer may refuse to cover the damages because you did not accurately represent the risk in the policy.
-Leaving you facing substantial out-of-pocket expenses.
+This leaves you facing substantial out-of-pocket expenses.

 Moreover, if your insurer discovers that undeclared additional drivers have been consistently using the vehicle, they may cancel the policy altogether!